What is ISMP?

 Personal Mentorship

-The International Student Mentorship Program (ISMP) is a six week 1-on-1 mentorship program where international students will be paired with a college graduate working professional.
+The International Student Mentorship Program (ISMP) is a 1-on-1 mentorship program where international students will be paired with a college graduate working professional.
 Our mentors are trained in a variety of topics to help international students adjust to and excel in their life in the US, with a Christian perspective.

 What happens after I apply?